 I had the perfect activity for my then-18-month-old: cotton clouds!
 We would glue cotton balls onto card stock I would later cut to make a beautiful cloud.
 My son, however, had different plans.
 He wanted to play with the cotton balls, and even when I finally convinced him to start gluing, he had no intention of doing so within the cloud outlines.
-“You’re supposed to glue it here,” I found myself saying, before asking, “Whose project is this—his or mine?”
+“You’re supposed to glue it here,” I blurted, before asking myself, “Whose project is this—his or mine?”

 Instead, parents should be like guides.
 Projects are great for teaching kids to follow directions and to show them new techniques, but we should also be open to their own interpretations as well.
 We can show our kids how to do something, but if all they really want to do is explore cotton balls and glue outside the lines today, so be it.
 For one thing, it’s not worth any ensuing argument (pick your battles!), and secondly, they are likely more creative experimenting in their own ways than if we were to outline every single step.